mdneuzerling/lambdr/README.md

 # [1] "even"
 ```

 This function can then be placed into a Docker image.
-An **example** is provided below, but the key components are:
+An **example** Dockerfile is provided below, but the key components are:

-* Start from a minimal Rocker parent image
+* Start from a minimal Rocker parent image (**not** the Rocker tidyverse image)
 * Install package dependencies using `pak`, which also handles system dependencies.
 * Copy across `runtime.R` and any other necessary files
 * Set the handler as the `CMD`.
 The `lambdr` package interprets the handler as the name of the function to use, in this case, "parity".
 The `CMD` can also be set (or overriden) when setting up the Lambda in AWS.